jen6one9/My-Portfolio/README.md

    * Responsive images

 ## Preview
+Please navigate to Issues in the top nav bar and select "Sample Preview".

 ## Deployed Site Link
+Here's the link to my site:

 ## Acknowledgements
-This application makes use of the following third party library: Unsplash.com Unsplash photos are made to be used freely.
+This application makes use of the following third party library: Unsplash.com.
+Unsplash photos are made to be used freely.
 Our license reflects that.
 All photos can be downloaded and used for free Commercial and non-commercial purposes